Binge drinking is more damaging than you might think

-“As a society, we tend to think it’s cool and funny to binge drink, and it’s a culture that gets passed down to our youth.”
+“As a society, we tend to think it’s cool and funny to binge drink, and it’s a culture that gets passed down to our youth,” says Deidra Ward, LCSW, LAC, a therapist and addiction counselor based in Englewood, Colorado.
+What movies and television shows don’t show, Ward notes, is waking up in a detox center not remembering what you did, how you got there, or where your belongings are.

-Ward is a huge advocate for binge drinking education—she recognizes that it’s a major issue and works with patients of all ages to help them tame their drinking habits.
-Here’s what she had to say about the consequences of binge drinking, who’s most likely to do it and what to do if you or someone you know binge drinks.
+In her practice, Ward works with patients of all ages to help them tame their drinking habits.
+She recognizes that binge drinking is a major issue and advocates for better education around the topic.
+Here’s what to know about the consequences of binge drinking, who is most likely to do it, and what to do if you or someone you know binge drinks.

 What is binge drinking?